dtorre38/mujoco_opencv/README.md

 render_insetscreen.py is a function call for setting subscreens in the main mujoco simulation window.
 Add cameras as needed in xml files.

-box_tracking.py is an implementation of the camera tracking on another body in the subscreen.
+box_tracking.py is an implementation of the mujoco camera tracking feature on another body in the subscreen.

-opencv_test.py is the box_tracking with opencv integration for applying a bounding box on the item being tracked (WIP).
+opencv_tracking.py tracks a moving object with opencv integration for applying a bounding box on the item being tracked.
 ```